 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.

+Paperback.
 Etat : Good.
-Most items will be dispatched the same or the next working day.
-A copy that has been read but remains in clean condition.
-All of the pages are intact and the cover is intact and the spine may show signs of wear.
-The book may have minor markings which are not specifically mentioned.
-N° de réf. du vendeur wbs7867033430
+The book has been read but remains in clean condition.
+All pages are intact and the cover is intact.
+Some minor wear to the spine.
+N° de réf. du vendeur GOR002295082

 Quantité disponible : 1 disponible(s)